SQream/sqream_docs/installation_guides/installing_sqream_with_binary.rst

 1. Stop all actively running SQream services.

-**Notice-** All SQream services must remain stopped while the upgrade is in process.
+.. note:: All SQream services must remain stopped while the upgrade is in process.
 Ensuring that SQream services remain stopped depends on the tool being used.

 For an example of stopping actively running SQream services, see :ref:`Launching SQream with Monit <launching_sqream_with_monit>`.

 2. Verify that SQream has stopped listening on ports **500X**, **510X**, and **310X**:

    .. code-block:: console